mudler/LocalAI/README.md

 - ⚡ Doesn't shell-out, but uses C++ bindings for a faster inference and better performance.

 LocalAI was created by [Ettore Di Giacinto](https://github.com/mudler/) and is a community-driven project, focused on making the AI accessible to anyone.
 Any contribution, feedback and PR is welcome!

+Note that this started just as a [fun weekend project](https://localai.io/#backstory) in order to try to create the necessary pieces for a full AI assistant like `ChatGPT`: the community is growing fast and we are working hard to make it better and more stable.
+If you want to help, please consider contributing (see below)!

 See the [Getting started](https://localai.io/basics/getting_started/index.html) and [examples](https://github.com/go-skynet/LocalAI/tree/master/examples/) sections to learn how to use LocalAI.
 For a list of curated models check out the [model gallery](https://localai.io/models/).